jamie-marland/EscapeAssetHelper/README.md

 ## Documentation

-For detailed documentation on configuration, usage, and troubleshooting, see [DOCUMENTATION.md](DOCUMENTATION.md).
+For detailed documentation on configuration, usage, and troubleshooting, see the [Wiki](https://github.com/jamie-marland/EscapeAssetHelper/wiki/Documentation) or [DOCUMENTATION.md](DOCUMENTATION.md).

 ### Requirements